Have you noticed your child walking on his or her toes lately? Has your child been falling down more often?

 Here you can find a selection of the best shoes for tip toe walking children.
 Please refresh your browser if you can’t see the recommendations.

 The style below has proven to be one of the most effective ones for toddlers and it is also available in wide and extra wide widths:

 This selection of shoes fit ” true to size”, which means that you need to get your children a half a size longer of the size that they measure in the Brannock device (standard foot measuring tool) in order to allow for growing room.

 Please don’t attempt to leave too much growing room in your kids’ shoes since this will actually make it easier for them to go on their toes.

 All of these shoe styles are available in different widths such as medium, wide, and extra wide, which guarantees that they will fit any type of feet, no matter how narrow or how wide they are.

 If after providing your children with a pair of these shoes styles they are still walking on their toes, an orthotic might be required inside the shoes to prevent them from getting on their toes.

-Orthotics for Tip Toe Walking Kids – Prevent Toe Walking!
+Orthotics for Tip Toe Walking Children – Prevent Toe Walking!

 Orthotics have proven to be extremely efficient for children who walk on their toes.
 I know this because I have fitted them myself and I have seen the positive impact that they have in helping children walk heel to toe.